-The Committee on Indian Affairs, to whom was submitted the petition of John Johnson, of the State of Ohio, now submit the following report:
+The Committee on Indian Affairs, to whom was referred the petition of John Johnson, of Ohio, have had the same under consideration, and they hereby adopt as their report that which was made at the last session of the last Congress, and which is in the following words and figures, to wit:

-The petitioner, Colonel John Johnson, was appointed Indian agent for the United States amongst the Shawnee Indians, in the year 1818.
-Including services rendered in a similar capacity amongst the Delawares, Senecas, and Wyandots, by the order of the Secretary of War; he served as agent till the year 1829, making a period of eleven years.
-During all this service, Colonel Johnson, as is abundantly shown, conducted himself in a manner highly satisfactory to the government, and was esteemed as a most valuable officer.
-His great influence with the several Indian tribes with whom he held intercourse, added to his familiarity with frontier life, enabled him to render essential service to the government.
-And this service has been acknowledged in almost every form of testimonial which could be furnished, by some of the most distinguished of our public men who were in a condition to form a correct appreciation of his character.
+The petitioner, Colonel John Johnson, was appointed Indian agent for the United States amongst the Shawnee Indians in the year 1818.
+Including services rendered in a similar capacity amongst the Delawares, Senecas, and Wyandots, by the order of the Secretary of War, he served as agent till the year 1829, making a period of eleven years.
+During all this service Colonel Johnson, as is abundantly shown, conducted himself in a manner highly satisfactory to the government, and was esteemed as a most valuable officer.
+His great influence with th several Indian tribes with whom he held intercourse, added to his familiarity with frontier life, enabled him to render essential service to the government.
+And this service has been acknowledged in. almost every form of testimonial which could be furnished, by some of the most distinguished of our public men who were in a condition to form a correct appreciation of his character.

-The 9th article of the treaty of September 29, 1817, made with the Wyandot and other Indian tribes, provided that the United States should "appoint an agent to reside among or near the Wyandots," who should also "execute the same duties for the Senecas and Delawares on the Sandusky river" It also provided for the appointment of an agent for the Shawnees, whose agency should include the reservations at Wapaghknetta, at Lewiston, at Hog creek, and at
+The 9th article of the treaty of September 29, 1817, made with the Wyandot and other Indian tribes, provided that the United States should "appoint an agent to reside among or near the Wyandots," who should also "execute the same duties for the Senecas and Delawares on the Sandusky river."
+It also provided for the appointment of an agent for the Shawnees, whose agency should include the reservations at Wapaghknetta, at Lewiston, at Hog creek, and at him.
+But he was only paid one salary, that is, \$1,200 a year, during his service.
+The remaining appropriation was not drawn from the treasury, inasmuch as it was deemed by the Secretary of War, who then had a general jurisdiction over Indian affairs, inexpedient to pay more than one salary to the same officer, notwithstanding the performance of such extra duties as those imposed upon Colonel Johnson.
+As agent for the Shawnees his salary was paid him, and he now asks in the petition referred to the committee that he be paid an additional sum of \$1,200 a year for his services rendered as agent for the